 So what does the landscape look like for brands, manufacturers, businesses, marketers and retailers?
-That’s where our global Quarter by Numbers report series comes in, which combines macro-economic data, consumer insights, spending patterns and market commentary at both a regional and country level to help identify areas of opportunity around the world.
+That’s where our global Quarter by Numbers report series comes in: combining macro-economic data, consumer insights, spending patterns and market commentary at both a regional and country level to help identify those areas of opportunity around the world.

 Here, we look at trends in a few select countries.

 After registering the lowest GDP growth of the past three years in this year’s second quarter, India posted a growth estimate of 6.3% for the third quarter.
 So clearly conditions are improving, and the outlook for the rest of the year is positive.

 Rural indicators, such as two-wheeler and tractor sales, have picked up sharply and industrial production bounced back in August and September after dipping back in June.
 The country’s new Goods and Services Tax (GST) took effect July 1, and after experiencing some initial disruption, businesses are returning to normalcy.
 In fact, a recent Nielsen survey found that awareness about the new tax system is almost 100%.
 Retail stock levels, which dipped ahead of the GST rollout, increased in August and September, although they are yet to reach levels on par with last year.